socram8888/orca.pet/tonyhax/index.md

 1. Boot the game.
 It should say the records and settings have been automatically loaded.
 2. Click on "ONE PLAYER".

 The exploit should then launch.

+### For Crash Bandicoot 2

+Will be supported in v1.2.

+1. Boot the game.
+2. On the title menu, choose LOAD GAME.
+3. On the save game list, select "TONYHAX" and press X.

+The exploit should then launch.